jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Does the regular person help the protagonists evolve civilization with modern tools, or help the antagonists hold back progress by following old rules?
 If you stay out of the fight, you help the establishment keep things the way they are, and are thus an extra watching the story of civilization.
 If you decide to grab hold of the new levers of power the heroes made, and upgrade society, you're a player god, playing the game of civilization.
 A player god is an activated and motivated extra.

-We hit the Information Age in 1970.
+We hit the Internet Age in 1970.
 Since then, computer hackers, geniuses, and geeks have been fighting to give the incredible power of electronics to Main Street.
 The people who control Industrial Age technology are fighting them off with things like patent laws, political lobbying, and labour contracts.
 And the people on Main Street have a choice, do they step up to help the good guys?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
-By the way, life in general will keep getting worse until we upgrade to the Information Age.
+By the way, life in general will keep getting worse until we upgrade to the Internet Age.
 Disease, famine, and war only stay away if we keep evolving by upgrading our technology.
 Don't worry.
 We can transform society without too much work or effort.
 The people only need to believe in a new philosophy.
 One that turns them all into player gods.

 ## We Change Our Minds Now, or We Lose the Game